 Last July, Witin, our good friend Su from Taiwan, and I co-promoted the first "Bujagali Challenge".
 This is not just a competition; it's a community movement about life, heritage, and courage.

 In our community, there are many young apprentices aged 12 to 16.
-For them, kayaking is the only way to change their destiny and get job opportunities.
-But this eagerness can sometimes become a fatal trap.
+For them, kayaking is the only way to change their destiny.

 "This is not just skill transfer;